geostyler/geostyler-homepage/content/codesprint-2023/intro.md

 Thank you, [FOSSGIS e.V.](https://www.fossgis.de/), for sponsoring the catering for the whole week!

+We also want to thank [terrestris GmbH & Co.
+KG](https://www.terrestris.de) for providing the facilities and handing out these great GeoStyler cups!

+Additional thanks to all companies that supported this event by allowing their employees to participate!

 All of this helped us strengthening the bonds between all participants and thereby, you play an important role in growing the GeoStyler community.